fahmidasultana14/Random-User-API-Performance-Test/README.md

 # Random-User-API-Performance-Test

 ## About this project:
-###  In this project I have done load testing and stess testing using jmeter on some random user .
-Here I have counteded expected and actual TPS through load testing and bottleneck/stress test point through stress testing.
+###  In this project I have done load testing and stress testing using jmeter on some random user.
+Here I have counted expected and actual TPS through load testing and bottleneck/stress test point through stress testing.

 ## Tools & Technology used: